priscilawebdev/reactjs-json-nested-table/README.md

 Setting up this repository to get going is extremely simple.

-Assuming you already have installed Node and yarn/npm (if you don't, [check how to here](https://nodejs.org/en/)), all you'll need to do is:
+Assuming you already have installed Node  (if you don't, [check how to here](https://nodejs.org/en/)) and yarn/npm, all you'll need to do is:

 * Open the terminal in the root folder of the project